-A popular French winter classic, Flamiche Leek Pie.
-A vegetarian recipe from Picardy usually served as a starter (entrée) in Parisian brasseries.
-It's as easy as Leek Pie!
-The secret is the touch of curry powder in the homemade pie crust.
+A popular French classic, Flamiche Leek Pie.
+This vegetarian recipe from Picardy is served as a starter or appetizer (entrée in French) in Parisian brasseries in Autumn and Winter.
+It's as easy as Leek Pie and so delicious it doesn't need chicken!
+Discover the extra special taste in the homemade pie pastry.

 What is a French Flamiche?